aimwts/ai_CC/README.md

   * Advanced: Bring advanced ML capabilities to production equipment
   * Flexible: Develop own models using latest ML technologies
   * Easier:  Simple configuration - Effortless onboarding; Scale to massive data volume
+  * Efficient: Deploy in the Control Center for monitoring production machines and improve machine utilization efficiency
+  * Cost saving: Avoid latency-prone database connection and expansive licensing

 Inside the Control Center, there are a number of Raspberry Pi devices with various roles.
 These roles are: Machine Monitor, Automated Robot, and Data Aggregator.
 It’s important to note that all Raspberry Pi devices run the same software with minor configuration changes that define how they act and participate within the Control Center network.
 This diagram provides a simple overview of the complete application and configurations.